Pattern Analysis for Matthew 16:13-28

 4) The two C CORRESPONDING ELEMENTS present an emphatic COMPARISON.
 Upon that rock (Peter′s name means rock in the Greek), the church will be built which cannot be overpowered by the devil (verse 18).
 But in order for this church to grow, the people must be willing to give up their own life and follow Christ.

 5) The LAST/LAST elements, D and D′, use similar CONTRASTING words to guide the entrance to heaven.
-Both verses 19 and 25,26 discuss giving up the pursuit of this world but instead pursuing Christ and that kingdom of heaven.
+D′ is a TRANSPOSITION, showing in both verses 19 and 25,26 discuss giving up the pursuit of this world but instead pursuing Christ and that kingdom of heaven.
 The release of worldly pursuits is deemed here a binding and loosing.
 Whatever earthly things we hold on to (bound to) show their effect in heaven.
 Likewise, those earthly things that we give up (loosed) will be our freedom in heaven.

 ...
 Peter said Jesus is the Messiah ...